-1) In principle, successful candidates/Participants and alternates must obtain and submit their Criminal Record and Certificate of Health to the Interview Office by 31 May 2024.
-However, those who indicate having a criminal history at the time of application must submit their Criminal Record no later than 15 March, 2024 (ideally, at the time of application).
-Additionally, alternates who are upgraded and become successful candidates/Participants may be required to submit a Certificate of Health again depending on the time they will travel to Japan.
+1) In principle, successful candidates must obtain and submit their Criminal Record and Certificate of Health to the interview office by 30 May 2025.
+However, those who indicate having a criminal history at the time of application must submit their Criminal Record no later than 11 March 2025 (ideally, at the time of application).
+Additionally, alternates who are upgraded and become successful candidates may be required to submit a Certificate of Health again depending on the time they will travel to Japan.